MumenJarrah/CloudLabs/lab2_guide_2.md

     ![](images/VM2-u.png)

 Here, you chose the size:

    ![](images/lab2_fig5.PNG)

-   After expand the list to see all sizes, you get these options:
+After expanding the list to view all sizes, you will see the following options:

    ![](images/lab2_fig6.PNG)